astr0-tutorials/astr0/README.md

 Selfbots are not allowed by discord.
 I'm not responsable for any of the consequences you could possibly endure.

 ## Get started
 To get started, simply setup the `config.json` file with your user token and your desired prefix.
 Then run `npm install` to install the required dependencies.
+Finally, run `node index` to start the selfbot!

 ## Current commands
 ### Info